How Do You Switch Billing Vendors Without Losing Revenue?

 Revenue loss during a billing transition almost always comes from one of three sources: claims that fall into a gap between the old company stopping and the new one starting, aged A/R from the previous company that nobody takes ownership of, and front-end processes like eligibility verification and authorization tracking that break down during handoff.
 Each of these is preventable with proper planning.
 The practices that lose money during a switch are the ones that did not plan for these specific failure points.

-A botched transition can cost a practice 4-8 weeks of disrupted cash flow.
-For a practice collecting $80,000 per month, that means $40,000-$80,000 in delayed or lost revenue.
+Staying with a billing company that underperforms costs a typical small practice $40,000-$100,000 per year in lost revenue from unworked denials, missed timely filing deadlines, coding errors, and lack of payer follow-up.
+Over two years, that compounds to $80,000-$200,000 that should have been in your account.
+On the other side, a botched transition can cost a practice 4-8 weeks of disrupted cash flow — for a practice collecting $80,000 per month, that means $40,000-$80,000 in delayed or lost revenue.
 Timely filing deadlines do not pause because you are changing vendors — if claims are not submitted within payer-specific windows (typically 90-180 days from date of service), that revenue is gone permanently.
-The stakes are too high for an unstructured handoff.
+The risk is not in switching.
+The risk is in waiting — or in executing the switch without a plan.

 Step one: Begin the new engagement 2-4 weeks before your current company's last day.
 Run both teams in parallel so there is never a day without active claims processing.
 Step two: Conduct a full claims inventory — every open claim, pending appeal, and aged receivable must be documented and assigned to either the old or new company.
 Step three: Transfer all front-end workflows including eligibility verification schedules, active prior authorizations, and pending referrals.
 Step four: Establish daily monitoring during the first 30 days to catch any claims that slip through.
 Step five: Audit the first full billing cycle to confirm submission rates, denial rates, and collection timelines match or exceed previous performance.